Skip to content

 Package the roadmap

-Package as an executive deck or memo.
+Executive deck or memo.
 Walk the team through the defense.
 Hand off the artifact your CFO can quote in next quarter's planning.

 Walk out with the language.
 Six months later, see the shift.